0.7 to 0.8 Upgrade Guide

 Spark-based Stream Feature Views: If

-is either not specified, or is set toon_demand
+stream_computeis set, ensure thatinstance_availabilityis either not specified, or is set toon_demand. -

 Deprecated Methods, Parameters, or Attributes: Ensure that your Feature Repository does not rely on any Tecton methods, parameters, or attributes that are deprecated or removed in 0.8.
 This may be a breaking change if your Feature Repository relies on methods, parameters, or attributes removed in 0.8.